-- The Privacy Coordinator will notify the provider when his/her patient/client has requested an amendment.
-(If the provider who made the entry is no longer at UW, the appropriate Director/employee will be contacted to review the request.)
+- The privacy coordinator will notify the provider when their patient/client has requested an amendment.
+(If the provider who made the entry is no longer at UW, the appropriate director/employee will be contacted to review the request.)

-- A health care professional who did not participate in the care of the patient/client may amend entries in the clinical record when he/she is in receipt of clinical information that is consistent with the requested amendment, and he/she has overall clinical responsibility for that clinic treatment service or facility.
+- A health care professional who did not participate in the care of the patient/client may amend entries in the clinical record when they are in receipt of clinical information that is consistent with the requested amendment, and they have overall clinical responsibility for that clinic treatment service or facility.

-- UW HCC may deny amendment requests if the PHI that is the subject of the request:
+- UW HCC may deny amendment requests if the protected health information that is the subject of the request:

 - Was not created by UW HCC, unless the originator is no longer available to act on the request.

-- Is not part of the patient/client’s designated record set.
+- Is not part of the patient's/client’s designated record set.